mspellecacy/monsterweek/README.md

     of thing for them.
 Could still appear in the Moves tab, just under a Rotes section
   - Pararomantic's "Relationship status" track
+  - Spell-slinger has spells with tags, and some provide both harm and armor.
+A new category beyond armor/weapon/gear?
+Or do we mix them all together and maybe cluster by "magic", "#-harm", "#-armor", etc.
 - Armor
   - Would be nice to roll up all armor into a single top-level view, adding all N-armor and highlight tags like 'magic'.
 Clicking on it would switch to the gear/armor tab.
+- Misc
+  - Big "DOOMED" stamp across avatar when luck is completely full